-Robert Ketterer received a B.A. from Lawrence University and the M.A. and Ph.D. degrees in Classical Studies from the University of Michigan.
-He taught at Iowa from 1988 to 2022.
+Robert Ketterer is a professor emeritus of Classics and taught at Iowa from 1988 to 2022.
 His research interest is in Greek and Roman drama, and its reception in the classical tradition, with a special focus on 17th- and 18th-century Italian opera.

 Marcia Harvey Lindgren received a bachelor’s degree in education from Southern Connecticut State University and M.A. and Ph.D. degrees in classics from The University of Iowa.
-She served for ten years as an assistant to the Dean of the College of Liberal Arts and Sciences at The University of Iowa, during which time she also taught courses in the Department of Classics.
+She served for ten years as an assistant to the Dean of the College of Liberal Arts and Sciences at The University of Iowa.

 Rosemary Moore holds a joint appointment as a lecturer of Classics and History, and joined the faculty in 2003.
 She teaches courses in ancient Greece, Greek history, and Hellenistic Greece and Rome, among others.

 Laura is a teaching assistant in the Department of Classics and is currently pursuing a Ph.D. in Interdisciplinary Studies.
 She holds a B.A. in Classics from Reed College, and an M.F.A. in Literary Translation and an M.A. in Classics from the University of Iowa.